ajhenley/gitbook/example_of_a_servlet.md

 cleaned up 04.02.16
 -->
 ###Example of a Servlet
 You will be creating each servlet as a Java class in a Dynamic Web Application in Eclipse.
 Here is an example of the code for a simple servlet.
-It simply prints Hello, World! to the browser.
+It prints 'Hello, World!' to the browser.

 ```java
 import java.io.IOException;